COVID-19 Outbreaks in the Workplace – Who’s Gonna Pay?

 We are committed to working with the WCB to develop fair and equitable strategies for dealing with the impact that COVID-19 has had and continues to have on Alberta employers.
 And we are prepared to use our expertise to ensure those strategies are implemented in the best interest of our clients.

 As always, we strive to answer your questions or address your concerns to the best of our ability.
-If you require assistance regarding a potential or existing WCB COVID-19 claim or you wish to discuss how the WCB is dealing with COVID-19 in further detail, you can reach us directly at [email protected] , [email protected], by phone at 1-844-377-9545 or you can connect with us on Facebook, Twitter, or LinkedIn.
+If you require assistance regarding a potential or existing WCB COVID-19 claim or you wish to discuss how the WCB is dealing with COVID-19 in further detail, you can reach us directly, during business hours, through our chat feature or by phone at 1-844-377-9545, you can contact us by email at [email protected] , [email protected], and you can always connect with us on Facebook, Twitter, or LinkedIn.